-Napa, CA — Pix, the wine-discovery platform set to launch in Spring 2021, has appointed three industry stars to its team.
+Napa, CA — Pix, the wine-discovery platform set to launch in 2021, has appointed three industry stars to its team.

 Meg Maker, Leslie Yake, and Felicity Carter have all joined Pix as it builds toward a Spring 2021 public release.
 Pix is being developed as the world’s most comprehensive wine discovery platform, available on web and app.
 Whether users search or scan, Pix provides all the information they need to find the right wine and make a purchase decision.
 This includes contextual information, ratings and reviews from a range of sources, and real-time access to inventory and shipping information.